Tesla CEO Elon Musk offers to buy Twitter for $43 billion

 Analyst Daniel Ives of Wedbush said in a client note that he believes “this soap opera will end with Musk owning Twitter after this aggressive hostile takeover of the company.”
 He thinks it would be hard for any other bidders or consortium to come forward and said Twitter’s board will likely be forced to accept Musk’s offer or start a process to sell the company.

+The U.S. Securities and Exchange Commission could punish Musk for hurting other investors by taking too long to disclose his buying up of Twitter shares, but it’s unlikely that it will do anything to stop a takeover, said Chester Spatt, a former SEC chief economist.

+“This is going to play out reasonably quickly,” said Spatt, now a finance professor at Carnegie Mellon University.
+The SEC, he said, “weighs in after the fact for the most part."

-The billionaire has been a vocal critic of Twitter in recent weeks, mostly over his belief that it falls short on free speech principles.
+The billionaire has been a vocal critic of Twitter, mostly over his belief that it falls short on free speech principles.
 The social media platform has angered followers of Donald Trump and other far-right political figures who’ve had their accounts suspended for violating its content standards on violence, hate or harmful misinformation.
-Musk also has a history of his own tweets causing legal problems.
+Musk has described himself as a “free speech absolutist” but is also known for blocking other Twitter users who question or disagree with him.

 Musk and Tesla in 2018 agreed to pay $40 million in civil fines and for Musk to have his tweets approved by a corporate lawyer after he tweeted about having the money to take Tesla private at $420 per share.
 That didn’t happen, but the tweet caused Tesla’s stock price to jump.
 Musk’s latest trouble with the SEC could be his delay in notifying regulators of his growing stake in Twitter.